Have you ever received a notice in the mail or by email saying that you may be eligible for a class action lawsuit settlement?

 - Zantac, an over the counter heartburn medication, has been found to contain unsafe levels of a cancer-causing substance known as NDMA.
 Class action lawsuits alleging that drug makers failed to warn consumers about NDMA in their products seek to compensate users for the money they spent on the medicine.
 There is also a Zantac mass tort consisting of patients who claim they developed cancer from taking Zantac.

 - 3M is accused of selling a type of combat earplug to the United States military without disclosing a defect that can cause hearing problems.
 More than 200,000 veterans have sued 3M for their injuries, making this one of the largest mass torts in history.

 Unless you have an idea for a class action lawsuit that hasn’t yet been filed, you do not have to do anything to join a class action.
 The court will automatically identify eligible class members and send them notifications.
 To join a mass tort, on the other hand, you need to hire a lawyer and file your own lawsuit.

-Graham & Graham has legal partners that specialize in these types of cases.
+Graham Law has legal partners that specialize in these types of cases.
 Right now, our partner firms are focused on Zantac cancer lawsuits and 3M hearing loss lawsuits.
 You may have a case if you took Zantac and were diagnosed with cancer, or if you used 3M Combat Arms earplugs and developed a hearing impairment.